← HOME

 IS A TRAVEL CONCIERGE WORTH IT FOR WEEKEND GETAWAY?

-For busy professionals, a travel concierge can turn weekend trip planning from a 3-hour research marathon into a 10-minute decision.
-Here's the math.
+For busy professionals, a travel concierge can turn 3+ hours of weekend trip planning into a 15-minute conversation.
+Here's when it makes sense.

 By Maddy S. ·